Quick Start

 }

-Then lets set the LED GPIO pin "GPIO2" as an output pin with an initial state "High"(LED is turned on):
+Then lets set the LED GPIO pin "GPIO2" as an output pin with an initial state "High"(LED is turned on).
+The GPIO2 is the pin for the onboard LED.

 #![allow(unused)]